QSMxT/qsmxt.github.io/getting_started.md

 # Getting started

-The simplest way to get started with QSMxT is to access it via the Applications menu in <a href="#" data-placement="top" data-toggle="popover" data-trigger="hover focus" data-content="An interactive analysis environment for Neuroimaging.
-Available <a href='https://neurodesktop.org/' target='_blank'>here</a>.">Neurodesktop</a>:
+The simplest way to get started with QSMxT is to access it via the Applications menu in <a href="https://neurodesk.org/" data-placement="top" data-toggle="popover" data-trigger="hover focus" data-content="An interactive analysis environment for Neuroimaging.
+Available <a href='https://neurodesk.org/' target='_blank'>here</a>.">Neurodesktop</a>:

 ![Neurodesktop applications menu with QSMxT](/images/neurodesktop-applications-menu.jpg)